ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 ## Behavior

+The `amp-date-countdown` provides countdown time data that you can render in your AMP page.
+By providing specific attributes in the  `amp-date-countdown` tag, the `amp-date-countdown` extension returns a list of time parameters, which you can pass to an `amp-mustache` template for rendering.
+Refer to the legend list below for each returned t.

 ![count-down](https://user-images.githubusercontent.com/2099009/28486908-71f03336-6e3c-11e7-9822-3bac6528b148.png)

-- The `amp-date-countdown` will return list of parameters as result and pass to `amp-mustache` template for rendering, please refer to the legend list below for each returned params elaboration.

-##### Legends - Details
+### Returned time parameters

 Format | Meaning
 -- | --